Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 and I teased him a lot about it

-But it was helpful for me.
+But it was helpful for me

-I think I needed that little nudge okay.
+because I think I needed

-So that it was time
+to know that it was time.

-and we started early as you remember.
+we started it early, as you may recall.

-Yep.
 Pre-COVID.
+Right.

-Had initial conversations
+We had initial conversations

-with with with you and Jeff
+with, with with you and Jeff

-once Covid hit we had to sort of
+once Covid hit, we had to sort of

 put it on the back burner.